scottmillerraleigh/brickstack-api-docs/docs/tutorials/post-new-collection.md

 After you complete this tutorial, you can:

 - Use Postman to interact with the `/collection` resource
+- Use GitBash to interact with the `/collection` resource
 - POST a new collection

 ## Prerequisites